fpjohnston/TECO-64/doc/starting.md

 -S*nn*, --scroll=*nn*
  - Start TECO in split-screen display mode, with *nn* lines for a scrolling region (using the 1W and nn,7:W commands).

+-T*string*, --text=*string*
+ - Insert *string* into edit buffer as text before TECO starts (using the I command).
+Normally used in conjunction with the –execute option.

 -V --vtedit=*vtfile*
  - Use macro in the file *vtfile* to initialize the display (overrides any file